django-extensions/django-extensions/docs/command_extensions.rst

 * *clean_pyc* - Remove all python bytecode compiled files from the project

-* `create_app`_ - Creates an application directory structure for the specified app name.
-This command allows you to specify the --template option where you can indicate a template directory structure to use as your default.

 * *create_command* - Creates a command extension directory structure within the specified application.
 This makes it easy to get started with adding a command extension to your application.